aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 Attention, as the name implies is giving the model the ability to pay attention to certain parts of the input.

-While {% cite DBLP:journals/corr/BahdanauCB14 %} was the paper to popularize the idea of attention, it was refined and simplified in {% cite 10.5555/3295222.3295349 %}, and the latter is what is typically used.
+While <d-cite key="DBLP:journals/corr/BahdanauCB14"></d-cite> was the paper to popularize the idea of attention, it was refined and simplified in <d-cite key="10.5555/3295222.3295349"></d-cite>, and the latter is what is typically used.
 I'll go over both versions of attention.

 ### Bahdanau (additive) attention